apache/pekko-http/docs/src/main/paradox/server-side/http2.md

 The HTTP/1.1 Upgrade mechanism and the `h2c` upgrade token are obsolete in [RFC 9113](https://www.rfc-editor.org/rfc/rfc9113.html#section-11.2).
 Use this mode only when compatibility with an older client requires it.
-New cleartext HTTP/2 clients should use prior knowledge.
+New cleartext HTTP/2 clients should use Prior Knowledge.

 @@@